Spring/Summer Financial Aid Information 2014

 - Must be meeting Financial Aid Satisfactory Academic Progress (SAP) criteria.

-What type of aid am I eligible for?
+What type of aid am I eligible to receive?

 How do I accept my financial aid award?